 The Rule of 72 states shows you how quickly you’ll double your money.
-Divide 72 by in the interest rate.
-This is the number of years it will take for your money to double.
+Divide 72 by the interest rate.
+This is the number of years required for your money to double.

 For example, if your money is earning an 8 percent interest rate, you’ll double your money in 9 years (72 divided by 8 equals 9.)

 If your money is earning a 5 percent interest rate, you’ll double it in 14.4 years (72 divided by 5 equals 14.4.)

 If your money is earning a measly 1 percent interest rate, it will take you – yep, you guessed it – a whopping 72 years to double it.

 Remember: this is a “rule of thumb,” not an iron-clad law.
 The Rule of 72 doesn’t adjust for details that make a significant dent in your returns, like taxes and your fund’s administration fees.

 But it’s a useful guide for making a quick mental calculation of how long it will take you to turn $10,000 into $20,000.
 Besides, it’s a fantastic reminder of how powerful a single percentage point can be.

 The difference between 6 percent and 7 percent doesn’t sound like much.
 But the difference between doubling your money in 12 years versus doubling your money in 10.3 years sounds a lot more significant.

 As a side note, the Rule of 72 assumes that your money “compounds annually” – a term which means that once a year, your interest gets added to your principal and the entire amount is reinvested.

 (Interest is the money you’ve earned; principal is the money you’ve started with.)